Event Organizer’s Guide to Post-Event Evaluation

 Quantifying your surveys

 Sliding scale questions.
 In addition to open-ended questions, it’s beneficial to provide your attendees with Likert scale questions.
 These help you to turn qualitative questions into data sets.
 For example; How likely would you recommend this event to a colleague?
-With a scale ranging from “extremely likely” to “not at all likely” enables you to get a consensus on, what would otherwise, be hard to put into numbers.
+A scale ranging from “extremely likely” to “not at all likely” enables you to get a consensus on, what would otherwise, be hard to put into numbers.

 Here are a few examples to get you going: